 The bird-photo above was kindly contributed by Betsy Crosswell.

 (Ed. note) If you enjoyed these illustrated verses about landbirds, you might also want to work your way through our collection of some forty illustrated short poems about waterfowl.
 Proceed to 'Immersible Verse: Limericks about Waterfowl', here on our full-service blog 'Edifying Nonsense'.

 AND, if you are really into this stuff, you might enjoy reviewing some longer illustrated poems (15 to 30 lines) highlighting individual types of birds, in concoctions that adorn special monthly posts on our other blog, "Daily Illustrated Nonsense".
 We have, tongue-in-cheek, named these 'brief sagas', and you can find the relevant posts here.
-BTW, almost all the photo-illustrations derive from G.C.'s i-phone 7 camera.
+By the way, almost all the photo-illustrations were shot with and edited on G.C.'s i-phone-7 camera.

 DIRECTION FOR WEB-TRAVELLERS: